Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 Groundwater is the primary water source for irrigated agriculture in many arid regions.
 Consequently, groundwater declines in cultivated drylands can threaten the sustainability of irrigation.
 However, little is known about why groundwater levels decline rapidly in some areas and more slowly in others.
 Here, we develop an accessible and reproducible workflow that integrates open-source, high-resolution data for groundwater-level records, evapotranspiration, and precipitation data to explore the relationship between agriculture and groundwater decline.
 We show that groundwater declines tend to be most rapid in areas where evapotranspiration exceeds precipitation.
 Our finding holds across multiple agricultural regions, spanning from southern California to eastern Arkansas.
 Our results suggest that regions where evapotranspiration exceeds precipitation are at elevated risk of groundwater depletion, and could be good areas to intensify future monitoring efforts.
 Altogether, our analyses demonstrate how climate and satellite data can be useful predictors of groundwater decline in cultivated drylands, and may provide a promising proxy for groundwater withdrawals where well metering data is absent.

-- year_value: The calendar year of the groundwater level measurement
+- year_value: Calendar year of the groundwater level measurement

 - site_id: Unique identifier for each monitoring well site

-- depth_to_gw_ft: Depth to groundwater surface below land surface, in feet
+- depth_to_gw_ft: Depth to groundwater surface below land surface (feet)

-- depth_to_gw_m: Depth to groundwater surface below land surface, in meters
+- depth_to_gw_m: Depth to groundwater surface below land surface (meters)

 - latitude: Geographic latitude of the well site (decimal degrees, WGS84)